By Alison Green

 But what are employers really looking for in these phone screens?
 Are they just checking to make sure you're not crazy, or are they looking for more substantive information too?
 The answer is usually a bit of both.
-Most phone interviews have the following seven objectives:

 1. Making sure that you're sane and reasonably intelligent.

 And yes, employers are really checking for these things.
 No employer wants to bring someone in for an interview and then discover in the first five minutes that the person falls short in either of those areas.

 Are you available fairly quickly or are you planning to take a two-month trip overseas in a few weeks?
 Smart employers screen for these sorts of issues up-front.
 Other logistics questions at this stage are often about whether you're able to relocate (if you're applying long-distance) and what hours you're available.

 Phone interviews are often used to check whether your salary expectations are in line with what the employer intends to pay.
 This is a tricky area for job seekers, who worry about pricing themselves too high or too low-especially when many employers refuse to name their own range first.

 Do you think the job is research when it's actually sales, or that it's based in New York when it's actually in Calgary?
 Do you think you'll be writing press releases when you'll actually be doing data entry?
 It's more efficient to find that out now than after you've both set aside time for an in-person meeting.